Accessibility

 You are.
 If you create or publish digital content, it must be accessible.

-NCDIT offers resources and guidance to help ensure your web content and digital files are accessible to all users, including individuals with disabilities.
+The UNC System Office has compiled a library of high-quality resources to help you ensure your web content and digital files are accessible to all.